-Claudia: When did you first hear about drag, and what was your initial reaction to it?
+Claudia: Okay, so the first question I have is what did you, or when did you first hear about drag, and what was your initial reaction to it?

-Ivy: So it’s going to sound really lame but like I just saw an ad for RuPaul’s Drag Race and I was like that looks kind of cool.
-I don’t know, I’ve never really been the person to be judgemental about anything like that so I was just kind of like oh that’s cool.
-Then I kind of got into it more and started doing research on it and yeah.
+Ivy: So I–it’s going to sound really lame but like I just saw an ad for RuPaul’s Drag Race and I was like “Oh like that looks kind of cool.”
+Like, I don’t know, I’ve never really been like the person to like be judgmental about anything like that so I just kind of was like oh that’s cool.
+Then I like kind of got into it more and like started doing research on it and yeah.

-Claudia: Cool, then what was your initial reaction to it?
+Claudia: Cool.
+And then what was your initial reaction to it?

-Ivy: I was amazed because there was a lot more to it than people think.
+Ivy: Um, probably just like amazed because there was a lot more to it than people think.

-Claudia: Yeah in this class I’ve learned so much about it I was like, “Yeah this is way more intense”
+Claudia: Yeah.
+Yeah, we learn—like in this class I’ve like learned so much about it I was like, “Wow, I did not know it was that intense.”

 Claudia: Yeah definitely.
 And then, when did you start performing as a drag artist and why did you get into it?

-Ivy: So I’ve only been performing since January because of quarantine there hasnt really been really any like amature nights available.
-I’ve been practicing drag makeup, that’s what I picked up during quarantine, like whenever it first started.
-So I was just kind of like building up my makeup, getting all of that down, getting some things started.
+Ivy: So I’ve only been performing since January because of quarantine; there hasn’t really been really any like amateur nights available.
+Um, I’ve been practicing like drag makeup, like that’s what I picked up during quarantine, like whenever it first started.
+So I was just kind of like building up my makeup, getting all of that down, getting some things before I started.
 Um yeah I forgot the other part of your question I’m sorry.

 Claudia: Why did you start performing?

-Ivy: Um, I started performing because I like, I’ve always liked performing um I used to be in like choir and theatre and drama and I was just kind of like, I mean like, I just missed performing, I missed the outlet that it gives me and yeah.
+Ivy: Um, I started performing because I like, I’ve always liked performing um I used to be in like choir and like theatre and drama and I just kind of was like, I need like, I missed performing, I missed the outlet that it gives me and yeah.

 Claudia: Awesome.
 And then how did your family, friends and other loved ones receive you becoming a drag artist?

-Ivy: So my mom is very supportive, like her side of the family is very supportive of it, my mom comes to a lot of my shows.
+Ivy: So my mom is very supportive, like her side of the family is very supportive of it.
+My mom comes to a lot of my shows.
 She tries to come to as many as she can.
-My dad is from a very conservative town so it kind of took him a little bit to kind of like educate him and get him around to the idea, but he’s definitely gotten a little more receptive to it, he’s a little better with it.
-My friends on the other hand were kind of like “when’s your show I’m coming?”
+Um, my dad is from a very conservative town so it kind of took him a little bit to kind of like educate him and get him around to the idea.

 Ivy: Yes definitely I feel very lucky to have a support system.